BrentSeidel/Ada-Lisp/README.md

 If you find it useful or interesting, drop me a note at brentseidel@gmail.com and let me know.

+## Interpreter/Compiler
+I am calling this an interpreter, though the boundaries are a bit fuzzy.
+The input text is converted into s-expressions that represent the program.
+The address for the builtin operations are stored in the s-expression and are then directly called when evaluated.
+It may be considered to be a threaded interpreter (which as nothing to do with programming threads as a method of concurrent programming).

 ## Goals
-While under initial development, this runs on a host computer (MacOs, in my case), the goal is to get it to run on Arm based embedded systems.
-Many of these little Arm based boards have more computing power than the personal computers that I grew up with and it seemed like a good idea to provide some sort of interpreter that could be used to write simple programs directly on the board.
+While under initial development, this runs on a host computer (MacOs, in my case), the goal (achieved) is to get it to run on ARM based embedded systems.
+Many of these little ARM based boards have more computing power than the personal computers that I grew up with and it seemed like a good idea to provide some sort of interpreter that could be used to write simple programs directly on the board.
 I did briefly toy with the idea of a tiny BASIC interpreter, but quickly abandoned that idea in favor of Lisp.

 The idea is that not only can simple programs be written, but it can also be used to develop algorithms for accessing the board's hardware.
 Once the algorithm development is